observablehq/framework/docs/config.md

 ## markdownIt <a href="https://github.com/observablehq/framework/releases/tag/v1.1.0" class="observablehq-version-badge" data-version="^1.1.0" title="Added in v1.1.0"></a>

 A hook for registering additional [markdown-it](https://github.com/markdown-it/markdown-it) plugins.
-For example, to use [markdown-it-footnote](https://github.com/markdown-it/markdown-it-footnote):
+For example, to use [markdown-it-footnote](https://github.com/markdown-it/markdown-it-footnote), first install the plugin with either `npm add markdown-it-footnote` or `yarn add markdown-it-footnote`, then register it in your config like so:

 ```js run=false
 import type MarkdownIt from "markdown-it";